JCH222/dfqueue/README.md

 ---------

 An game room has 6 clients but only 3 arcades and the manager wants to add a challenge for the players.
 He creates the following rules:
-- A player is replaced by another client every 10 min (i.e., a session)
+- A player is replaced by another client every 10 min (i.e., a session).
-- The replaced player is one has not won additional levels between this session and the previous one (if none or several are selected, the first in the list  will be chosen)
+- The replaced player is one has not won additional levels between this session and the previous one (if none or several are selected, the first in the list  will be chosen).
-- If a player reaches the 5th level, he will be a replaced player
+- If a player reaches the 5th level, he will be a replaced player.

 Initialization: